America's best 'mom and pop' restaurants for incredible comfort food

 Kansas: Kelly's Family Diner, Wichita

 The food doesn't always look pretty at Kelly's Family Diner, but that's OK, because it won't be around for long.
 You'll soon gobble up the hearty, cheese-topped chili bowls, country-fried steaks, or giant Reuben sandwiches.
 The daily specials are inviting, too; a changing menu offers dishes such as beef tips on rice or cockle-warming meatloaf.
-Diners also praise the friendly service.
+Recently moved to a new location, Kelly's diners also praise the friendly service.

 Kentucky: Wallace Station Deli and Bakery, Midway